joeytakeda/engl507/docs/log.md

 [Source file](dc.html)

 I'm interested in the flatness of MarkDown.
 Flatness is certainly an aesthetic of minimalism (I think of Apple's branding; also, Brent Lin's work on Deleuze and Guattari, marketing, Urban Outfitters, and minimalism is helpful here), but is it one of accessibility?
 That is, how does flatness present more barriers than it might seem?
 Hierarchy, at least in digital infrastructures, is important to denote embeddness and relation.
 While precendence within flatness can be represented visually, how can one navigate flatness?
+The language of ability persistently reminds us of texture: metaphors of climbing and hurdles (like in the amazing work of [Eli Claire](http://courses.washington.edu/intro2ds/Readings/8_Clare-mountain.pdf)) are frequently used to signal the significant forces that hinder the marginalized.
+But arguably flatness does not undo the significant barriers that differently abled people experience; in flattening the HTML structure, Markdown makes the judgement that all elements are level with one another, making it significantly harder to navigate, chunk, or otherwise explore the document without the aid of visual references.
+(I think here, too, of Sara Ahmed's *Queer Phenomology* and the impulse to straighten orientations in order to provide cleaner lines to follow.)

+WebAim does a good job of rethinking the aesthetics of accessibility and focuses on the validity of websites to account for the variety of ways people can interact with HTML.
+Their validator is an excellent service for outlining the various design features that are used by accessibility technologies to help navigate the page.
+But, as I mentioned briefly above in my notes, WebAim also monetizes their API so that people who are concerned with accessibility have to pay hundreds of dollars to draw on their algorithms.
+While projects that foreground accessibility like WebAim ought to be fully funded, it is an odd irony that WebAim makes a deep class assumption about web developers.
+The assumption is a valid one, of course, with the surplus of upper-middle-class programmers and the dominant "bro-gramming" culture of digital work.
+Yet it is still troubling that accessibility must come at a significant cost.
+How can we think of accessibility intersectionally?
+As well, to return to the question of flattness above, how can we think about the intersection of queerness and disability, particularly neurodivergence and non-normative ways of interacting with the world?
+Can we create interfaces that give the ability to choose the modes and forms of interaction?

 ### Workshop 2: Designing an exhibit